 - Disallowance.
-Exclusion from annual income.

-- Previously unemployed.
-Includes a person with disabilities, who has earned, in the twelve months previous to employment, not more than would be received for 10 hours of work per week for 50 weeks at the established minimum wage.
+Exclusion from annual income. - Previously unemployed.
+Includes a person who has earned, in the twelve months previous to employment, no more than would be received for 10 hours of work per week for 50 weeks at the established minimum wage (the higher of the Federal, State or local minimum wage). - Qualified family.
+A family residing in public housing whose annual income increases due to one of the following reasons: - Employment of a family member and who was previously unemployed for one or more years prior to employment.

-- "Established minimum wage" is the greater of federal, state or local minimum wage.

-- Qualified family.
-A family residing in housing assisted under the PBV program, whose annual income increases due to one of the following reasons:

-- Employment of a family member who is a person with disabilities and was previously unemployed for one or more years prior to employment.

-- 2. Increased earnings by a family member who is a person with disabilities during participation in any economic self-sufficiency or other job training program.
-HUD's definition of an economic self-sufficiency or job training program includes any program designed to encourage, assist, train or facilitate economic independence of assisted families or to provide work for such families.
-Examples include:

-- Job training

-- Employment counseling

-- Work placement

-- Basic skills training

-- Education

-- English proficiency

-- Workfare

-- Financial or household management

-- Apprenticeship

-- Or any activity necessary for work

-- 3. New employment or increased earnings of a family member who is a person with disabilities during or within 6 months after receiving assistance, benefits or services under any state program for temporary assistance (TANF, Welfare-to-Work). - TANF assistance may consist of any amount of monthly income maintenance, AND/OR - At least \$500 in such TANF benefits and services as one-time payments, wage subsidies and transportation assistance. - The \$500 minimum dollar requirement applies only to one-time benefits, wage subsidies, and transportation.
+- 2. Increased earnings by a family member during participation in any economic self-sufficiency or other job training program. - At 24 CFR 5.603(b), economic self-sufficiency program is defined as any program designed to encourage, assist, train, or facilitate the economic independence of HUD-assisted families or to provide work for such families.
+These programs include programs for job training, employment counseling, work placement, basic skills training, education, English proficiency, workfare, financial or household management, apprenticeship, and any program necessary to ready a participant for work (including a substance abuse or mental health treatment program), or other work activities. - New employment or increased earnings of a family member during or within 6 months after receiving assistance, benefits or services under any state program for temporary assistance (TANF, Welfareto-Work). - TANF assistance may consist of any amount of monthly income maintenance OR at least \$500 in such TANF benefits and services as one-time payments, wage subsidies, and transportation assistance. - The \$500 minimum requirement applies only to one-time benefits, wage subsidies, and transportation.

-Changes to the Admission and Occupancy Requirements in PH & S8 Assistance Programs: Final Rule (Q&A)
+Changes to the Admission and Occupancy Requirements in the Public Housing and Section 8 Housing Assistance Programs: Final Rule (Questions and Answers)